taunusflieger/anemometer/README.md

 - Data feed to AWS where an external web interface is hosted
 - WIFI parameter configuration through bluetooth

+### Functional for calibration use-case
+- TFT to display current GPS and current wind speed
+- Serial connection to a GPS receiver
+- Recording of anemometer rotation speed and GPS data on a Micro SD card

 ## What is working
 - Reliable wifi re-connect.
 When the wifi connection gets dropped, a re-connection process is started.
 When an IP address is received the HTTP Server is started again.
+- HTTP Server
+- OTA
+- TFT display

 The current OTA code is inspired by https://github.com/bakery/rust-esp32-std-demo/tree/feature/ota-updates